CityOfPhiladelphia/standards/README.md

 # digital-standards
-Digital standards from the City of Philadelphia
+Digital standards from the City of Philadelphia.